Answers to Common Questions

 Potable [Drinking] Water

-Water is available at the Visitor Center.
-There is a vending machine and a drinking fountain.
-Other, mostly seasonal, water sources within the park are not potable [fit for drinking] and are reserved for wildlife.
+Water is available at the Elements store inside the Visitor Center.
+There is also a vending machine and a drinking fountain in the Visitor Center parking lot.
+Other, mostly seasonal, water sources within the park are not potable [not fit for drinking] and are reserved for wildlife.

 Take only pictures